-The results and financial position of all the company entities (none of which has the currency of a hyperinflationary economy) that have a functional currency different from the presentation currency are translated into the presentation currency as follows:
+The results and financial position of all the company entities (none of which has the currency of a hyper-inflationary economy) that have a functional currency different from the presentation currency are translated into the presentation currency as follows:

-- a.
-Assets and liabilities at December 31, 2012 and 2011 and January 1, 2011 were translated at the closing exchange rates of Ps 13.01, Ps 13.98 and to Ps 12.36 to U.S. dollars, respectively. - b.
+- b.
 The equity of each statement of financial position is presented translated at its historical rate. - c.
 Income and expenses for each income statement are translated at average exchange rates (unless this average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated at the rate on the dates of the transactions), which amounted Ps 13.21 and Ps 12.42 for the years ended December 31, 2012 and 2011, respectively. - d.
 All resulting translation adjustments are recognized in other comprehensive income.